toUpperCase78/tiobe-index-ratings/README.md

 One possible explanation is that, despite its ability to produce highly efficient and safe code, Rust remains difficult to learn for non-expert programmers.
 While specialists in performance-critical domains are willing to invest in mastering the language, broader mainstream adoption appears more challenging.

-As a result, Rust's growth in popularity seems to be leveling off, and a top 10 position now appears more distant than before.
+As a result, Rust's growth in popularity seems to be leveling off, and a top 10 position now appears more distant than before. _(Paul Jensen - Chief Executive Officer)_

 ### March 2026: Why the TIOBE index still relies on search engines